zhengqili/CGIntrinsics/README.md

     python train.py
 ```
 #### UPDATES: EASY WAY to get predictions/evaluations on the IIW/SAW test sets:
-Since it seems some people have difficulty running evaluation, we provide precomputed predictions on IIW test set and SAW test set.
+Since it seems that some people have difficulty running evaluation, we provide precomputed predictions on IIW test set and SAW test set.
 * You need to download precomputed predictions for IIW test set in hdf5 format in http://www.cs.cornell.edu/projects/megadepth/dataset/cgintrinsics/cgi_iiw.zip
 * To get evalution results on IIW test set, download IIW dataset and run
 ```bash